Addressing a Lack of Respect for Authority

 Dr. Aric Sigman from the Royal Society of Medicine in the UK recently presented research on a growing lack of respect for authority amongst adolescents.
-In his paper,“The Spoilt Generation,” Sigman shows the alarming rates of child depression, teenage pregnancy, obesity, violent crimes by adolescents and more.
-He believes all are a result from the generation’s lack of respect for authority.
+In his paper,“The Spoilt Generation,” Sigman shows the alarming rates of child depression, teenage pregnancy, obesity, violent crimes by adolescents, and more.
+He believes all are a result of the generation’s lack of respect for authority.

-A leading perpetuate of the increasing lack of respect for authority lies in the spoiling of children.
+Permissive parenting is affiliated with higher deviant behavior.
+It is a leading perpetuation of the increasing lack of respect for authority lies in the spoiling of children.
 From a young age, regardless of class or materialistic gifts, children are getting more of their demands met by parents.
 Out of fear of infringing on a child’s autonomy and development, parents are giving their children more freedom to make decisions long before they are capable of thinking logically and not impulsively.

 Less empathy for others

 Another study by American researchers found that amongst 14,000 college students, there was a 40 percent decrease in empathy over the past 30 years.
 Adolescents have not been taught to be concerned with others, it is a “me, myself, and I” generation.

 According to one article, “Whereas previous generations misbehaved as a rebellion against authorities, part of today’s youths are so caught up in their own self-centeredness that no authorities exist in their minds,” said Sven Mørch, psychology professor at the University of Copenhagen.